tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 # The Parameter Engine

+The parameter engine tries to generate the needed parameters used by the five methods discussed before from the provided parameters.
+It uses the following table of equations that consists all of the possible connections between the individual parameters.

 | f   | T   | n   | N   | fs  | dt  | L   |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | 1/T | 1/f | L fs | L/T | 1/dt | 1/fs | N T |